Quotes from The Simpsons

 Bart: Tween lit gang write?

 Homer: Tween lit gang write.
-But this Babar needs a Zephyr.
+But this Babar needs a Zephir.

 Bart: This better not turn out like Kansas City.